 - Download our Moving to South Africa Guide (PDF)

-With its famous reputation for cultural diversity, doing business in South Africa is an eye-opening experience.
-The myriad different practices and customs expats may come across can be daunting, but a few generalities do exist, and Western expats shouldn't experience too much of a culture shock in the South African business world.
+With its famous reputation for cultural diversity, South Africa is an interesting place to do business that offers expats an eye-opening experience.
+The myriad of different practices and customs expats may come across can be daunting, but a few generalities do exist.
+Western expats shouldn’t experience too much of a culture shock in the South African business world.

-When opting to do business in 'Mzansi', it won't take long for expats to fit in with a local populace that has learned that the most direct path to success is the one that people carve out for themselves.
+When opting to do business in South Africa, expats will quickly fit in with a local populace that has learned that the most direct path to success is the one that people carve out for themselves.

 Fast facts